d-morrison/IntroStatActivities/04-RG-multivariate.Rmd

 \setstretch{1}

-Section 4.3 discusses multiple regression and presents five tutorials on analyzing multiple variables in `R`.
-This section is a special topic, meaning you are not required to read or complete these tutorials.
+Section 4.3 discusses multiple regression and presents five tutorials on analyzing multiple variables in R.  This section is a special topic, meaning you are not required to read or complete these tutorials.

 **Videos**